 144-hour Visa-free Transit in Liaoning

 Following Shanghai, Jiangsu, Zhejiang, Beijing, Tianjin, and Hebei, Liaoning Province in China's northeastern part has also adopted the 144-hour visa-free transit since January 1, 2018.
-Holders of passports issued by 53 countries and regions do not need a visa if transiting in Shenyang Taoxian International Airport or Dalian Zhoushuizi International Airport for a stay not exceeding 144 hours, namely, six days.
+Holders of passports issued by 53 countries and regions do not need a visa if transiting through Shenyang Taoxian International Airport or Dalian Zhoushuizi International Airport for a stay not exceeding 144 hours, the equivalent of six days.

 Who can enjoy the Liaoning 144-hour visa-free transit? - List of 53 Qualified Countries